roadwarriorslive/Pipulate/theleakyjournal.md

 Powerful mojo there.
 I tip my hand regarding my new identity for... well, I guess the book.
 It's called LunderVand.
 I'm just going to start using it and see if anyone says anything.
 But some light has been promised to light that's impatient but yielding to light that's grooving.
-So, here's my unsettled
-business:

-qaithis is a macro

-Okay, where did that go?

 --------------------------------------------------------------------------------
-tuff in my feed is my LunderVand bit.
-Twitter's 280― IDEAS WILL FIT!
-Come back real soon as I form our FOSS Book through supervised learning & gobbledygook# Fri Mar 23
+# Fri Mar 23

 The hardest thing is to regain focus and to just get something done, when everything else going on is so much more interesting.
 I have one font size when